 Here P1 and P2 are the first and the second reference sample values for a target pixel, ∆P is the update, and P is the final prediction value.
 For positive horizontal prediction directions, the computations are similar.

-Semantics and interactions between BDIP and MRIF
+Semantics and interactions between BDIP and MRIP

 As shown in Figure 12, a flag is coded to signal the use of BDIP when applicable, whereas MRIP is inferred depending on the intra mode.